Disclaimer: Originally published in August 2019. It is being republished since it still remains an interesting topic till today.

 Initially, I planned on writing this article on the critical analysis of the pertaining threat on ‘Majuli’, the world’s largest river island.
 But then it strikes me that perhaps no one would even know why this issue matters since the place is situated in Assam, which is in the ‘North Eastern’ part of India.
-The region which fails to gain recognition even as a part of the country.
+The region fails to gain recognition even as a part of the country.

 Let’s Know How Majuli Was Born